We're happy to help with any problems or questions that arise when using Brewblox. You can reach us on the forum (opens new window).

 When doing so, it is advised to assign a fixed IP address to the Spark in your router settings.
 (Also called "static DHCP lease").

-How do I display temperature in Fahrenheit?
+How do I display temperature values in Fahrenheit?

 Why can removed or renamed blocks still be selected in the Graph Widget settings?